Shakeout in Trading

 Why the Secondary Test Matters

 A stronger test usually shows reduced volume, narrower spread, and an ability to hold above or near the shakeout low.
 That does not guarantee an upward move.
-It only improves the reading that the original downside pressure has weakened.
+It only supports the idea that selling pressure may be weakening.

 Example Shakeout Reading

 Imagine a market rotating inside a range.
 Price breaks below the lower boundary on expanded activity.
-At that moment, the chart has not confirmed a shakeout.
-It has only created the condition where a shakeout might be tested.
+At that point, the chart has created a possible shakeout condition, not a completed interpretation.

 The reading improves if price returns into the range and later downside attempts show less spread and lower volume.
-That sequence suggests that lower prices are not being accepted as easily as the first break implied.
+That sequence suggests that the lower area is not being accepted as easily as the first break implied.

 The reading fails if price remains below the range, rejects the old support from underneath, or continues lower with stronger downside result.
-In that case, the break should be treated as possible breakdown acceptance, not as a confirmed shakeout.
+In that case, the move is closer to breakdown acceptance than failed lower acceptance.

 Common Shakeout Mistakes

-The second mistake is using volume mechanically.
-High volume can appear during absorption, but it can also appear during strong supply.
-The difference comes from price result and follow-through.
+Using volume mechanically High volume can appear during absorption, but it can also appear during strong supply.
+Read volume together with spread, close location, downside progress, and follow-through.

 FAQ